Home Articles The Ultimate Guide to Tech Gadgets for Architects: Boost Efficiency and Creativity

 Compatibility with Existing Software

-Tech gadgets need to integrate seamlessly with our existing software tools, like AutoCAD and Revit, for efficient workflow.
+Tech gadgets need to integrate with our existing software tools, like AutoCAD and Revit, for an efficient workflow.
 For example, a tablet with stylus support that’s compatible with major design software can streamline sketching and annotation tasks.
+Before buying, check whether the device runs full desktop applications or only mobile counterparts, since iPadOS still cannot run desktop Revit, but Windows-based 2-in-1s can.

 Mobility and Portability